taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/User_Types.md

 # **User Types**

-Understanding Taikun’s User Types is important as it will determine the privileges and permissions that each user has within your structure.
+Understanding Taikun CloudWorks’s User Types is important as it will determine the privileges and permissions that each user has within your structure.
 There are three main roles that we will be covering: **:fontawesome-regular-user: User, :fontawesome-solid-user-tie: Manager, and :fontawesome-regular-handshake: Partner**.

 ---